 When you evaluate the Microapps service, the Citrix Service Operations team provides ongoing onboarding help.
-That team also communicates with you to ensure that the Microapps platform is running and configured correctly.
+That team also communicates with you to ensure that the Microapps service is running and configured correctly.
 The onboarding steps are:

 - Have a Citrix Cloud account and Citrix Workspace experience access.

-- Have Microapps entitlement.
+- Have Microapps service entitlement.

 - Download and use the Citrix Workspace app or use the workspace URL.